-The first works known in the Visual Servoing domain are from W. Wichman [85] in 1967 and Y. Shirai and H. Inoue [73] in 1973.
-The latter work coined the term "visual feedback" to identify the systems that use the visual information inside the closed control loop for robotics manipulators.
-At the end of the 70s some works about the use of visual control were developed in the SRI International (originally known as Stanford Research Institute).
-Among the earliest works [65, 66] stand out, which describe the use of visual loops in two tasks: screwing and picking parts from a moving conveyor belt.
-The term Visual Servoing appeared for first time in the publication of J. Hill and W. T. Park [27] in 1979, where it was used for differentiating the real time visual control from the typical systems at this time which alternated between image capture and analysis and robot motion control.
-In 1981, Sanderson and Weiss [71] defined a classification of the Visual Servoing systems according to the space in which the error signal is defined, appearing for the first time the differentiation between Position Based Visual Servoing (PBVS) and Image Based Visual Servoing (IBVS).
+The first works known in the Visual Servoing domain are from W. Wichman [83] in 1967 and Y. Shirai and H. Inoue [70] in 1973.
+The latter work coined the term "visual feedback" to identify the systems that use the visual information inside the closed control loop for robotic manipulators.
+At the end of the 70s some works about the use of visual control were developed in SRI International (originally known as Stanford Research Institute).
+Among the earliest works [63, 64] stand out, which describe the use of visual loops in two tasks: screwing and picking parts from a moving conveyor belt.
+The term Visual Servoing appeared for first time in the publication of J. Hill and W. T. Park [28] in 1979, where it was used for differentiating the real time visual control from the typical systems at that time which alternated between image capture and analysis and robot motion control.
+In 1981, Sanderson and Weiss [68] defined a classification of the Visual Servoing systems according to the space in which the error signal is defined, appearing for the first time the differentiation between Position Based Visual Servoing (PBVS) and Image Based Visual Servoing (IBVS).
 In the same work, they defined a classification between systems that use an internal control loop for the articulations (using positioning sensors, known as encoders), and those that instead of using encoders directly use the visual information in the control of the articulation positions.

 In the 80s the development of this area was slow due to the difficulty in obaining computer hardware capable of doing the real time image processing at the high speeds that requires the servo-motor control.
-Before the personal computers appeared at the beginning of the 90s the image processing specialized hardware was very expensive.
-In these early years some remarkable works appeared, such as [22] describing a screwing system using as feedback the information provided by a stereoscopic vision system.
-In 1984 Weiss [84] proposed an image feature based adaptive dynamic control of robots, that tries to compensate the positioning error detected by the visual feedback information inside the closed control loop dynamics.
+Before the appearance of personal computers the late of 80's the image processing specialized hardware was very expensive.
+In these early years some remarkable works appeared, such as [21] describing a screwing system using as feedback the information provided by a stereoscopic vision system.
+In 1984 Weiss [82] proposed an image feature based adaptive dynamic control of robots that tries to compensate the positioning error detected by the visual feedback information inside the closed control loop dynamics.

-Also in [27] a binary image processing for the estimation of positions and distances is described, based on distances between known features, showing that bi-dimensional and tri-dimensional visual information could be used for guiding robot movement for tracking and picking of moving parts.
-Similar works were developed in [58, 41] for the tracking of a swinging grasp, predicting the next position of the grasp.
-In [11] a video digital processing system for determining the position of the target inside the image window is described, using the extracted information in a closed loop positioning control.
+Also, in [28] a binary image processing for the estimation of positions and distances is described, based on distances between known features and showing that bi-dimensional and tri-dimensional visual information could be used for guiding robot movement for tracking and picking of moving parts.
+Similar works were developed in [55, 36] for the tracking of a swinging grasp, predicting the next position of the grasp.
+In [12] a video digital processing system for determining the position of the target inside the image window is described, using the extracted information in a closed loop positioning control.

-The technological advances at the beginning of the 90s allowed the greater spread of the approach, improving control results and leading to an increase in scientific publications.
-An exhaustive revision of the Visual Servoing with a huge bibliography was compiled by Corke [7] in 1993.
+The technological advances at the beginning of the 90's allowed a greater spread of the approach, improving control results and leading to an increase in scientific publications.
+An exhaustive revision of the Visual Servoing with a huge bibliography was compiled by Corke [9] in 1993.
 It contains a description of the historical evolution and the main applications reported up to the publication time.
-In 1996, S. Hutchinson et al. [30], developed a tutorial on Visual Servoing which has been used as a reference since then, and it is considered as the best beginners introductory material for this area, summarizing the diverse applications of Visual Servoing.
+In 1996, S. Hutchinson et al. [34] developed a tutorial on Visual Servoing which has been used as a reference since then and it is considered as the best beginners introductory material for this area, summarizing the diverse applications of Visual Servoing.